Liquefaction Facilities: Trains 1-6

 The construction costs of the liquefaction capacity is competitive due to expansion economics, since the Sabine Pass LNG terminal already has many of the facilities required for an export terminal.
 Sabine Pass Liquefaction will have access to the existing infrastructure, including five storage tanks and two berths at the Sabine Pass terminal, as well as Cheniere Partner’s 94-mile Creole Trail Pipeline, which was reconfigured to reverse the flow of natural gas, making it a bi-directional pipeline.

-Trains 1 and 2 have achieved Substantial Completion.
-Construction commenced on Trains 3&4 in May 2013, and on Train 5 in June 2015.
+Trains 1-3 have achieved Substantial Completion.
+Construction commenced on Train 4 in May 2013 and on Train 5 in June 2015.
 All regulatory approvals have been received to construct and operate Train 6, and FID is expected to be reached upon obtaining commercial contracts and financing sufficient to support construction.

 For the first five LNG trains, 19.75 of the 22.5 mtpa nominal production capacity (approximately 88%) has been contracted to third party, foundation customers on a long-term FOB basis under sale and purchase agreements (SPAs).
 Foundation customers include BG Group, Gas Natural Fenosa, KOGAS, GAIL, Total and Centrica.
 Any excess capacity not sold under long-term SPAs to foundation customers is available for Cheniere Marketing.